View Current

 (26) We support openness regarding government information.
 The information we hold includes, but is not limited to:

-1. master sets of by-laws and rules and policies;
+1. master sets of by-laws, rules and policies;

 2. master sets of Academic Senate, Council, Health and Safety and similar committees and governing bodies meeting papers;